 What great lyrics.
 You know that feeling when you think that tomorrow will be better if you just ride out the storm that is present today, however today is getting worse and tomorrow is looking so far away.

 How many times can David Coverdale be out of love or in love?
 The whole Whitesnake catalogue has a large chunk devoted to heartbreak and love.

 The song is large and epic.
-Just think of that John Sykes solo and the powerhouse drumming after the solo section is thunderous.
-Aynsley Dunbar did a brilliant job connecting with the song which in turn connected with the audience.
+Just think of that John Sykes solo and the thunderous powerhouse drumming after the solo section.
+Aynsley Dunbar does a brilliant job connecting with the song which in turn connected with the audience.
 Seriously, look at his history and credits coming into the Whitesnake recording sessions.
 This guy could play and along with another season veteran in Neil Murray, it all came together.

 John Kalodner in an interview on the Melodic Rock website, said that he always tells David Coverdale that he should work with John Sykes again.

 The David Coverdale and John Sykes team wrote 9 songs and re-recorded 2 songs from Whitesnake’s back catalogue.
 The 1987 album was so good, even David Coverdale was left shocked and speechless when John Kalodner said he wanted “Children Of The Night” over “Looking For Love” on the album on the US release.

 I feel the same way as David Coverdale.
 I still believe that “Looking For Love” is one of the best songs that John Sykes and David Coverdale wrote together and it never got a proper release and it remains largely forgotten.

 It is a shame that John Sykes never got to tour behind the album.
 There are so many different stories that have done the rounds like;